 Anna joined DMA in 2009 and heads up our Liverpool office.
 She has extensive experience across a range of sectors and has delivered 10 new schools and 14 new housing projects in London across both the public and private sectors.
 She is expert in working with multiple stakeholder groups and developing strong, collaborative relationships to draw out their expertise and achieve consensus.
 As a result, her projects consistently receive excellent end user satisfaction ratings.
 Anna also plays a lead role in our team of technical advisors on the EFA’s Free Schools and Priority Schools Building programmes.

 Katie’s experience encompasses all stages across a diverse range of projects.
 These include development studies for Westminster City Council and designing the Media Centre’s new camera gantry at Lord’s Cricket Ground.
 She recently led a ground-breaking scheme that used the latest digital technology to conserve and refurbish a group of historic, listed barns.
 Adept at building strong working relations with clients and stakeholders, Katie also works as a lead technical advisor on the EFA’s Free Schools and Priority Schools Building Programme frameworks.

-Jessica joined the practice as an apprentice in 2013 and has since completed a PA Executive Diploma, an NVQ Level 3 in Business Administration and a CMI Level 5 Management and Leadership Diploma.
-She is currently working towards a Postgraduate Certificate in Business Management at the University of Westminster.
+Jessica joined the practice as an apprentice in 2013 and has since completed a PA Executive Diploma, an NVQ Level 3 in Business Administration, a CMI Level 5 Management and Leadership Diploma and a Postgraduate Certificate in Business Management from the University of Westminster.
 Responsible for managing DMA’s Best Practice Management System, Jessica helps to achieve quality and sustainability in all aspects of the practice as well as the on-going wellbeing and development of the team.

 Lucy is passionate about socially sustainable regeneration and urban development.
 This informs her approach to developing the numerous housing projects that she’s worked on at DMA including a complex, mixed-tenure scheme in Southwark that combines flats for private sale to cross-fund homes for rent and shared ownership.
 Lucy is also part of our team of technical advisors for the EFA’s Free Schools and Priority Schools Building Programme where she is currently developing proposals to improve two secondary schools in Cornwall.